-Diseases, genes, variants, and keywords.
+Genes, variants, diseases, phenotypes, therapies, and categorical keywords.
 Mastermind supports searches by any of these concepts.
 Searching by disease, phenotype, or therapy allows you to see all of the genes and variants associated with that disease, phenotype, or therapy.
 You can also search by variants.
 Searching by gene or variant allows you to see all the diseases that involve the gene or variant.
 Each of these searches allow users to see and interact with all articles associated with these search terms.
 The Advanced Search capabilities of Mastermind Professional Edition support user-defined text-based queries in combination with multiparameter gene, variant, disease, phenotype, therapy, or keyword and boolean searches.

 How can I use the Advanced Search capabilities of Mastermind?

 The Advanced Search capabilities are part of Mastermind Professional Edition and can be used to search for diseases, phenotypes, therapies, category keywords, or user-defined free-text terms.
 Advanced Search can also be used to perform multi-parametric searches for multiple gene, variant, disease, phenotype, or therapy combinations using AND or OR operators (Boolean search).

 What are the differences between Mastermind Basic and Mastermind Professional Editions?

 Many.
 While the data content remains the same between Mastermind Basic and Mastermind Professional, there are several differences between the two versions.
 High-volume users with more specific analytic needs would benefit from the Professional Edition.
 The key differences are outlined here in our plan comparison.

 What gene formats and nomenclatures are searchable in Mastermind?

 HGNC and others.
 Mastermind uses Hugo Gene Nomenclature Committee (HGNC; http://www.genenames.org/ ) nomenclature for gene symbol display.
 Additional synonyms are drawn from multiple other sources including UniProt ( http://www.uniprot.org/help/gene_name).

-Do article counts include variant data only available in the full text?
+Do article counts include variant data only available in the full text or supplemental data?